 This is not a complete list of all side effects that may occur.
 If you have questions about side effects, contact your health care provider.
 Call your doctor for medical advice about side effects.
 To report side effects to the appropriate agency, please read the Guide to Reporting Problems to FDA.

 If OVERDOSE is suspected:

-Store at room temperature, between 59 and 86 degrees F (15 and 30 degrees C).
-Store in a tightly closed container, away from fire, flame, heat, moisture, and light.
+Store benzoyl peroxide wash at room temperature, between 59 and 86 degrees F (15 and 30 degrees C).
+Store away from heat, moisture, and light.
 Keep benzoyl peroxide wash out of the reach of children and away from pets.

 - If you have any questions about benzoyl peroxide wash, please talk with your doctor, pharmacist, or other health care provider.

 - Benzoyl peroxide wash is to be used only by the patient for whom it is prescribed.
 Do not share it with other people.

 - If your symptoms do not improve or if they become worse, check with your doctor.